danielmonchit/danielmonchit/README.md

-# Hi, I'm Daniel Mon Chit, a software developer and tech enthusiast with a passion for building practical tools that make people's lives easier. 👋
+# Hi, I'm Daniel Mon Chit 👋

+I'm a software developer and tech enthusiast with a passion for building practical tools that make people's lives easier.

 When I'm not coding, you can find me reading a good book, hitting the gym, or exploring the outdoors.
 I also enjoy learning Irish, which you will find sprinkled all over my apps and websites.

 **🧠 Developer with a Ruby Heart**